 Welcome to our website.
 My name is Thomas Henniger and I am the current President of the Board of Directors for the chorus.
 During this last spring semester, we embarked on a journey to identify a new Music Director to take the place of Gerome Bell, who stepped down in June after 20 faithful years.
-Please join us in welcoming our new Music Director, Zakary Siler and our new Assistant Director Jenne Lennon.
+Please join us in welcoming Interim Director Brian Bloye and our new Assistant Director Jenne Lennon.

 As you can see from their biographies below, they both bring a number of exciting skills and a passion for the group.
 Please get involved and either audition as a singer or attend our programs as we move forward with them!
 Watch this site for the new and interesting events to come. (more…)